mathinmse/mathinmse.github.io/README.md

 * Meeting times: Monday/Thursday 1:30 to 3:35
 * Meeting location: Classes will start from the WebEx Teams Space
 * Instructor: Associate Professor Dan Lewis Office: http://renssealer.webex.com/meet/lewisd2
-* Office hours: will be arranged by appointment.
+* Office hours: We will arranged individual meetings by appointment.
 24/7 messaging available in the WebEx Teams Space

 Prerequisites: A desire to improve one’s ability to solve mathematical problems in materials engineering.